Robots.txt contains instructions for search engine bots.

 What Is Robot.txt?

-The biggest search engines like Google, Bing, and Yahoo all support its use.
+The biggest search engines like Google, Bing, and Yahoo support its use.

-You can find the file in the root directory of your website, and you should name it “robots.txt”.
+You can find it in the root directory of your website, and it should be named “robots.txt”.

 It is not a mechanism for keeping a web page out of search engine results.

-So, if you want to keep your pages out of Google, you should use the “noindex” tag.
+So, to keep your pages out of Google, you should use the “noindex” tag.

 Now, do you want to know how robot.txt works?